 On November 23, 2016, the Government of Alberta announced reforms to the electricity market and an intent to transition to a new capacity market structure.
 The AESO has been tasked with designing and implementing the capacity market.
 The AESO began the design development in 2017 and formed industry working groups to develop recommendations on the capacity market.
-The final design is expected to be completed in 2019.
-The first capacity auction procurement is expected to take place in 2020 with first delivery starting in the second half of 2021.
+The final comprehensive market design proposal was issued on June 29, 2018 and will be supported by an expected filing of capacity market provisional rules is expected to be filed in the first quarter of 2019.
+Approval of the market rules and implementation is anticipated to occur in 2019 and 2020.
+The first capacity auction procurement is planned to take place in the fourth quarter of 2019 with first delivery starting in November 2021.